jiheon788/react-query-realworld/README.md

 # ![로고-002](https://user-images.githubusercontent.com/90181028/217143286-a023dd4b-f3a7-4218-8802-39a3bd2b15a8.png)

-> ### React + Rect Query codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.
+> ### React + React Query codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.

 ### [Demo](https://react-recoil-realworld.vercel.app)&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/gothinkster/realworld)

-This codebase was created to demonstrate a fully fledged fullstack application built with **React + Recoil** including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully fledged fullstack application built with **React + React Query** including CRUD operations, authentication, routing, pagination, and more.

 We've gone to great lengths to adhere to the **React** community styleguides & best practices.